Title: Senior Counsel

 University of Connecticut, B.A.
 (1991)Admissions:

 Connecticut, District of Columbia, New York, U.S. Court of Appeals for the 2nd Circuit, U.S. Court of Appeals for the 4th Circuit, U.S. Court of Appeals for the 6th Circuit, U.S. Court of Appeals for the 7th Circuit, U.S. Court of Appeals for the 9th Circuit, U.S. Court of Appeals for the 11th Circuit, U.S. Court of Appeals for the Federal Circuit, U.S. Court of Appeals for the District of Columbia Circuit, U.S. District Court for the District of CT, U.S. District Court for the District of DC, U.S. District Court for the Northern District of IL, U.S. District Court for the Eastern District of NY, U.S. District Court for the Southern District of NY, U.S. Supreme Court

-Pete Barile is senior counsel at Grant & Eisenhofer.
-He has more than a decade of experience litigating federal multi-district antitrust class actions and other complex matters from both sides of the "v.," providing him insight into how both sides work, benefitting clients he represents, whether plaintiff classes, opt-outs, individual competitors, or defendants.
-In addition to his work in federal district courts, Mr. Barile has substantial experience before the Judicial Panel on Multidistrict Litigation, and with federal appeals, including cases before the United States Supreme Court.
-Prior to joining Grant & Eisenhofer, Mr. Barile practiced in New York and Washington, with law firms renowned for their leading antitrust practices.
+Pete Barile is senior counsel at Grant & Eisenhofer, resident in the New York office.
+Mr. Barile litigates federal antitrust and commodity class actions and other complex matters.
+He has extensive experience representing both plaintiffs and defendants, providing him insight into how both sides work, benefitting clients he represents, whether plaintiff classes, opt-outs, individual competitors, or defendants.
+In addition to his work in federal district courts, Mr. Barile has substantial experience before the Judicial Panel on Multidistrict Litigation, federal Circuit Courts of Appeal, and the United States Supreme Court.
+Prior to joining Grant & Eisenhofer, he practiced both in New York and in Washington, with major defense law firms renowned for their leading antitrust practices.

 Mr. Barile's pro bono work includes: Giles v.
 State of California 554 U.S. 353 (2008), in which he served as lead counsel in the U.S. Supreme Court for amicus curiae Battered Women's Justice Project, in a case concerning the scope of the Confrontation Clause of the United States Constitution.